Cagrilintide Semaglutide: Phase 3 Results and Safety Overview

 - Placebo: -3.0%

 Head-to-head comparisons versus other modern agents (e.g., tirzepatide) were not part of these trials (ACC Journal Scan).
-For a broader overview of current options, see our Mounjaro vs. Ozempic comparison guide.
+For an overview of currently approved options, see our Mounjaro vs. Ozempic comparison guide.

 Significant weight changes include both fat and lean mass.
-Your goal: lose fat while preserving muscle and bone—especially reducing visceral fat (VAT), the deep abdominal fat tied to metabolic risk.
-A DEXA scan separates fat, lean, and bone and estimates VAT, giving you objective markers to steer treatment.
+A common concern with any substantial weight loss—regardless of method—is preserving muscle and bone while reducing visceral fat (VAT), the deep abdominal fat tied to metabolic risk.
+A DEXA scan separates fat, lean, and bone and estimates VAT, providing objective data to understand what's changing.

 - Learn more about tracking visceral fat with a DEXA scan.